-The scene shifts to Steed at the race track with a young woman on each arm as Dr Tredding continues,
+The scene shifts to John Steed (Patrick Macnee) at the race track with a young woman on each arm as Dr Tredding continues,

 Thanks to the help of a mysterious stranger, the gang is broken up.
 But the murderer is still at large.1

-Prentice (Lionel Burns) is his bookmakers’ office listening to the horse racing with Lale and Johns (Redmond Bailey and Laurence Archer) when they are visited by Pretty Boy and Bart (Clifford Elkin and Neil McCarthy), two of Vance’s enforcers, who demand the monthly protection money.
+Prentice (Lionel Burns) is his bookmakers’ office listening to the horse racing with Lale (Redmond Bailey) and Johns (Laurence Archer) when they are visited by Pretty Boy (Clifford Elkin) and Bart (Neil McCarthy), two of Vance’s enforcers, who demand the monthly protection money.
 Pretty Boy is astonished when Prentice refuses, saying he’s already paid someone else.
-Rival gang leader Nick Mason (Charles Morgan) enters the shop with Spicer and Peters (Godfrey Quigley and Charles Bird); they accost them and Mason tells Pretty Boy they’re moving in on his gang’s turf and to prove he means business he slashes Pretty Boy’s face with a razor.
+Rival gang leader Nick Mason (Charles Morgan) enters the shop with Spicer (Godfrey Quigley) and Peters (Charles Bird); they accost them and Mason tells Pretty Boy they’re moving in on his gang’s turf and to prove he means business he slashes Pretty Boy’s face with a razor.

-At the Rising Sun, a seedy team house cum club bar, John Steed (Patrick Macnee) awaits him in one of the shadowy alcoves and Keel demands to know who he is and what he’s doing.
+At the Rising Sun, a seedy team house cum club bar, >Lila (Joyce Wong Chong) directs him to Steed, who awaits him in one of the shadowy alcoves.
+Keel demands to know who he is and what he’s doing.

 STEED: Who am I?
 I’m a kind of Civil Servant.
 My name’s Steed - John Steed.
 And as to what I’m doing - well, the first thing I’m going to do is to trust you.
 Later I hope you will trust me -